 1488 Hertel Ave., Buffalo

-Steve’s Clam Bar is a hidden gem newly relocated to 1488 Hertel Ave. at the corner of Sterling Ave.
+Steve’s Clam Bar is a hidden gem located at 1488 Hertel Ave. on the corner of Sterling Ave.
 This tiny, cash-only establishment offers a simple menu highlighting clams.
 This includes clams raw, steamed, casino or “Cajun casino.”
 They also serve oysters raw, steamed or Rockefeller.
 Additionally, you can also order crab legs (snow, king or dungeness), mussels, lobster and seafood cocktails.
 Heat lovers, rejoice: They make their own hot sauce with marinated peppers sourced from around the world.
 They caution: “Full flavor and full throttle.”

 6. Shuck Shack

-This Oyster shack on wheels is located right on the water bringing quite a view for the oyster tastings.
+This Oyster shack on wheels is located right on the water, offering quite a view as a side to your seafood feast.
 Shuck Shack takes an “ocean to table” approach with their seafood which they outline in detail on their Instagram posts and stories.
-One post explains that their house oyster, “Sunken Meadow Gems” will come from a farm in Massachusetts that feeds directly into the ocean where the surrounding area is a national park, untouched by man.
+From clams and oysters to lobster claws, burgers and more, this is one of the must-hit spots of the summer in Buffalo.

 This post was originally published in 2019 and has been updated.